Notting Hill (film): Production

-Stuart Craig, the production designer, was pleased to do a contemporary film, saying "we're dealing with streets with thousands of people, market traders, shop owners and residents which makes it really complex".
+Stuart Craig, the production designer, was pleased to do a contemporary film, saying, "We're dealing with streets with thousands of people, market traders, shop owners and residents, which makes it really complex".
 Filming began on 17 April 1998 in West London and at Shepperton Studios.
-Will's bookshop was on Portobello Road, one of the main areas in which filming took place.
-Other places within Notting Hill included Westbourne Park Road, Golborne Road, Landsdowne Road and the Coronet Cinema.
+Will's bookshop was on Portobello Road, one of the main areas where filming took place.
+Other locations in Notting Hill included Westbourne Park Road, Golborne Road, Landsdowne Road and the Coronet Cinema.
 Will's house, 280 Westbourne Park Road, was owned by Richard Curtis and behind the entrance there is a grand house, not the flat in the film that was made up in the studios.
 The blue door was auctioned for charity.
 The current door is blue again.
 The Travel Book Store is located at 142 Portobello Road.
 After filming for six weeks in Notting Hill, filming moved to the Ritz Hotel, where it had to take place at night.
 Other locations were Savoy Hotel, the Nobu Restaurant, the Zen Garden of the Hempel Hotel, and Kenwood House.

 One of the final scenes takes place at a film premiere, which presented difficulties.
 Michell wanted to film at Leicester Square but was declined.
 Police had found fans at a Leonardo DiCaprio premiere problematic and were concerned the same might occur at the staged premiere.
 Through a health and safety act, the production received permission to film and constructed the scene in 24 hours.
 Interior scenes were the last to be filmed, at Shepperton Studios.

 The final cut was 3.5 hours long; 90 minutes were edited out for release.